csc-training/Kielipankki/slides/korp_script.md

 # Discovering datasets with Korp

 [This article](https://www.kotus.fi/nyt/kolumnit_artikkelit_ja_esitelmat/kielipakina_%282006_2009%29/substantiivitaudin_oireita) about "noun disease" is from 2007.
-Could we find the signs of this in progress in our data?
+Could we find the signs of this phenomenon in our data?

 The article gives these examples: